Moze-Code/Face-Detect-App/README.md

 # Face-Detect-App

-An App that detects faces using the OpenCV Library.
+The Face Detect App is an application that detects faces in an image, real time video or a pre-recorded video.

+## Library Used

+OpenCV- An online library for computer vision